BuvinJT/distbuilder/docs/LowLevel.md

     repository in place of the simple package name.
     See [editable installs](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs)

+### installLibraries

 	installLibraries( *libs )

-This function is a convenience wrapper over installLibrary (singluar) function.
+This function is a convenience wrapper over installLibrary (singular) function.
+One of the primary uses for this function is to ensure that the product to be created by a build script is being run in an environment which has all of its dependencies.

 **Returns: None**

 ***libs**: This function is extremely flexible in terms of how it may be invoked.
-The libs argment maybe a tuple, a list, or a series of arguments passed directly to the function of arbitrary lenth.
+The libs argument maybe a tuple, a list, or a series of arguments passed directly to the function of arbitrary length.
 The arguments or collection may consist of simple strings (i.e. the library names), or be tuples / dictionaries themselves.
 When passing tuples, or dictionaries, they will be treated as the argument list to installLibrary().